armanjindal/garden/content/index.md

 - [Eternal Spring — Rodin on Creation in the Met](digital-garden/art/Rodin/Eternal%20Spring%20—%20A%20Formal%20Analysis%20of%20Rodin.md)
 - [Imagining Infinity — Gego in the Guggenheim](digital-garden/art/Geggo/Imagining%20Infinity%20—%20Gego.md)

+## 🧐 Who Am I?

+We answer this question, in some form, everyday.
+From the clothes we wear to the work we do.
+The modern human is thrown into condition where we must explain ourself to the other.
+Contra Descarte and per Berkley: *to be is to be perceived*.
+Just as "All the worlds a stage" can be a lament, it can be a celebration.
+[This](https://www.youtube.com/watch?t=70&v=fR5-x7v7UkE&feature=youtu.be) scene from [Sense8](https://en.wikipedia.org/wiki/Sense8), one of my favorite shows, captures the innocuous poignance of that question.

+That said.
+I am a **[programmer](https://github.com/armanjindal), writer, meditator, [animal](https://www.youtube.com/watch?v=HpjVJbGMxaE), humanist, friend, brother and son**.

+Click on my [me](digital-garden/me.md) page for the longer story.
+I'd ❤️ to [connect](https://armanjindal.github.io/#-connect) and hear yours.
 ## 🔗 Connect

 Please send me an email!
 I love meeting new people and ❤️ email.
 I will reply to every one that I get.
 If you have an opportunity where you think I will be a good fit, please do reach out.
-All I can promise is good questions, genuine curiosity, and that I will always pay it forward ☺️
+All I can promise is good questions, genuine curiosity, and that I never forget to pay your generosity forward ☺️

 Email: arman.jindal@hey.com || arman.jindal@columbia.edu
 GitHub: https://github.com/armanjindal